Learning Semidefinite Regularizers: Convergence Analysis of Our Algorithm

 Results of this flavor have previously been obtained in the classical dictionary learning literature \cite{AAJN:16,AGTM:15}, although our analysis is more challenging in comparison to this prior work for two reasons.
 First, two nearby sparse vectors with the same number of nonzero entries have the same support, while two nearby low-rank matrices with the same rank have different row/column spaces; geometrically, this translates to the point that two nearby sparse vectors have the same tangent space with respect to a suitably defined variety of sparse vectors, while two nearby low-rank matrices generically have different tangent spaces with respect to an appropriate variety of low-rank matrices.
 Second (and more significant), the normalization step in classical dictionary learning is simple -- corresponding to scaling the columns of a matrix to have unit Euclidean norm, as discussed in Section \ref{sec:algorithm_cdl} -- while the normalization step in our setting based on Operator Sinkhorn scaling is substantially more complicated.
-Indeed, one of the key aspects of our analysis is the relation between the stability properties of Operator Sinkhorn scaling and the tangent spaces to varieties of low-rank matrices, as is evident from the appearance of the parameter $\Omega\left(\left\{{X^{(j)}}^\star \right\}_{j=1}^n\right)$ in Theorem \ref{thm:localconvergence}.
+Indeed, one of the key aspects of our analysis is the relation between the stability properties of Operator Sinkhorn scaling and the tangent spaces to varieties of low-rank matrices, as is evident from the appearance of the parameter $\roc(\ensbfull)$ in Theorem \ref{thm:localconvergence}.

-Theorem \ref{thm:localconvergence} provides conditions under which our algorithm exhibits local linear convergence to a linear map $\hat{\L}$ that specifies the same regularizer as $\L^\star$.
-However, in practice we do not have access to $\L^\star$ and we require a stopping criterion to decide when to terminate our algorithm.
+The distance measure $\xi_{\L^{\star}}$ that appears in Theorem \ref{thm:localconvergence} is defined up to an equivalence relation, and with respect to the linear map $\L^{\star}$ to which we do not have access.
+In practice, it is useful to have a stopping criterion that only depends on the sequence of iterates.
 To this end, the next result states that under the same conditions as in Theorem \ref{thm:localconvergence}, the sequence of iterates $\{\L^{(t)}\}$ obtained from our algorithm also converges (the limit point is generically different from $\L^\star$, although they specify the same regularizer):

 \begin{proposition} Under the same setup and assumptions as in Theorem \ref{thm:localconvergence}, the sequence of iterates $\{\L^{(t)}\}$ obtained from our algorithm is a Cauchy sequence. \end{proposition}